Statistics on Insurance for Work Abroad and Posted Workers

-More than 40% of the certificates issued in 2019 were granted to people working in several countries.
-These people may have several different employers in more than one country, or they may work regularly for one employer in several countries.
-Men worked in several countries more often than women.
-44% of all certificates granted to men were for working in several countries, while the corresponding figure for women was 29%.
+More than 40% of all certificates granted were issued to people working in several countries.
+These people may have several different employers in more than one country, or they may work regularly for a single employer in several countries.
+Men worked in several countries more often than women: 47% of certificates granted to men were for working in several countries, while the corresponding figure for women was 30%.

 Working in more than one country was more common among men than women.
 Of all certificates granted to men, 46 per cent were for work in more than one country.
 The equivalent figure for women was 30 per cent.

 The largest number of single-country certificates were issued for work in Sweden.
 For men, the most common single-country destinations were Sweden, Germany and France.
 For women, the top three destinations were Spain, Belgium and Germany.
 Among the countries to which more than 100 certificates were issued, the only one where women were in the majority was Belgium (53%).
 Of the certificates granted to women for work in Belgium, 77 per cent were for civil servants.